-- 4. President's Commission on the Status of Women.
+4. President's Commission on the Status of Women.
 The commission was established at Clemson to improve the quality of life for women at Clemson.
 The commission's charge is to discern the status of women at Clemson University and document findings; discover and pursue the removal of institutional barriers; collect information and conduct research regarding issues that affect women, including the study of practices followed by commissions on women at other universities; and explore problem areas that limit equal opportunities and advancement.
 The commission publicizes the role of the university in improving the status of women at all levels.
 Membership of the commission consists of seven members of the faculty, six members of the staff, and other non-voting university faculty and staff as designated by the President.
 Members are appointed by the President for three-year staggered terms beginning in August from nominations by the Faculty Senate and the Staff Senate.
-The chair of the commission.
-The chair appoints a deputy chair for a one-year term. - 5.
-Honorary Degree and Naming Committee.
+The chair of the commission is appointed by the President for a threeyear renewable term after consultation with the commission.
+The chair appoints a deputy chair for a one-year term.

+5. Honorary Degree and Naming Committee.
 This committee consists of the Vice President for Academic Affairs and Provost (chair); the President of the Faculty Senate (secretary); the most recent past president of the Faculty Senate currently in the employ of Clemson University; the most senior (in years of service) Alumni Distinguished Professor; and the most senior (in years of service) holder of an endowed chair/titled professorship.
 When functioning to select candidates for an honorary degree, the chair of the institutional advancement committee of the Board of Trustees and the chair of the Board of Trustees will be added.